delta-mpc/delta-docs/delta-task-development/horizontal-federated-learning-task.md

             loss.backward()
             self.optimizer.step()

-    def validate(self, dataloader: Iterable) -> Dict[str, float]:
+    def validate(self, dataloader: Iterable) -> Dict[str, Any]:
         """
         Validation method.
         To calculate validation scores on each node after several training steps.
         The result will also go through the secure aggregation before sending back to server.
-        dataloader: the dataloader cooresponding to the dataset.
+        dataloader: the dataloader corresponding to the dataset.
-        return: Dict[str, float]，A dictionary with each key (str) corresponds to a score's name and the value (float) to the score's value.
+        return: Dict[str, float], A dictionary with each key (str) corresponds to a score's name and the value (float) to the score's value.
         """
         total_loss = 0
         count = 0